We found 6 providers with an interest in gastrointestinal problems and who accept Private Healthcare Systems near Los Alamitos, CA.

 All Interests: Sports Health, Gastrointestinal Problems, Restylane, Diabetes, Arthritis, Thyroid Problems, Botox ...
 (Read more)

-Dr. Imad-Aldeen Shbeeb, who practices in Los Alamitos, CA, is a medical specialist in general surgery and colon & rectal surgery.
+Dr. Imad-Aldeen Shbeeb practices general surgery and colon & rectal surgery.
+Dr. Shbeeb attended the University of Damascus Faculty of Medicine for medical school and subsequently trained at Charleston Area Medical Center for residency.
 Clinical interests for Dr. Shbeeb include diverticular disease, colectomy (colon resection), and inflammatory bowel disease.
-Patient reviews placed Dr. Shbeeb at an average of 3.5 stars out of 5.
-He is in-network for Anthem, Blue Cross/Blue Shield, and HealthSmart, in addition to other insurance carriers.
-After attending the University of Damascus Faculty of Medicine for medical school, he completed his residency training at Charleston Area Medical Center.
-Dr. Shbeeb (or staff) speaks Arabic and Spanish.
-Dr. Shbeeb's hospital/clinic affiliations include Miller Children's & Women's Hospital Long Beach and Los Alamitos Medical Center.
+Patient ratings for Dr. Shbeeb average 3.5 stars out of 5.
+He accepts Anthem, Blue Cross/Blue Shield, and HealthSmart, as well as other insurance carriers.
+In addition to English, Dr. Shbeeb (or staff) speaks Arabic and Spanish.
+His hospital/clinic affiliations include Miller Children's & Women's Hospital Long Beach and Los Alamitos Medical Center.

 Relevant Interests: , diverticular disease, inflammatory bowel disease, colon problems, hemorrhoids